appveyor/website/src/docs/build-configuration.md

 ## AssemblyInfo patching

-AppVeyor has a built-in task for `AssemblyInfo` patching.
-Patching is disabled by default for newly added projects.
+AppVeyor has a built-in task for setting values in `AssemblyInfo` files during the build.
+This "patching" process is disabled by default for newly added projects.

 You can enable patching on the **General** tab of project settings or in `appveyor.yml`: